 While the proposed Cannabis Act provides for the federal government to regulate commercial production, provinces and territories will have authority to regulate certain aspects like distribution, retail and a range of other matters – as they do for tobacco and liquor.
 For example, B.C. will determine how and where cannabis can be sold and where it can be consumed in our province.

-To be ready in time for July 2018, we want to hear from you about how we can implement this is in a responsible way.
+To be ready in time for July 2018, we asked you about how we can implement this is in a responsible way.

-We are asking for your thoughts on topics like minimum age, personal possession limits, public consumption, drug-impaired driving, personal cultivation and distribution and retail models.
+We asked for your thoughts on topics like minimum age, personal possession limits, public consumption, drug-impaired driving, personal cultivation and distribution and retail models.
 All of these changes will require careful thought to ensure the right balance is struck for moving forward.
-These changes are happening across Canada, and we want you to help shape the way it is going to happen here in B.C.
+These changes are happening across Canada, and we asked you to help shape the way it is going to happen here in B.C.